Jwely/espa-api/README.md

   * Landsat inputs only
   * A scene is input
   * Additional science algorithms are applied
-  * A new derivative product is output
+  * A derivative product is output

 * **Dynamic Tile Generation**
   ESPA can produce stacks of images lined up properly with one another.